Product has been added to the cart.

 Loudness of Audio for Hearing Loss

 We tested the loudness of the RAZ Memory Cell Phone with a sound level meter.
-The loudness of the phone’s earpiece during a regular conversation was 77.4 db.
-This is consistent with the average smartphone.
+The loudness of the phone’s earpiece during a regular conversation is 87.1 dB, which is very loud, and just a hair below the Jitterbug Smart4, which is 87.4 dB.

 Clarity and Contrast of Text for Vision Loss